marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

-I noticed that changing the [text-rendering](https://developer.mozilla.org/en-US/docs/Web/CSS/text-rendering) option gets things to look better and doesn't harm performances if you don't have huge chunks of text:
+I noticed that changing the [text-rendering](https://developer.mozilla.org/en-US/docs/Web/CSS/text-rendering) option gets things to look better.
+The trade-off is performance, but if you don't have huge chunks of text you'll be fine.

 {% highlight css %}
 text-rendering: optimizeLegibility;